zoph-io/instance-watcher/README.md

 TeamsWebHook := "your_webhook_here"
 WhitelistTag := watcher # Key for the whitelist tag CronSchedule := 0 18 * * ? * # Scheduling of the Watcher
+CustomTags := foo,bar # Custom tags you want to be displayed in the reporting
 ```

 ### Deployment steps